-In the woodlands, you should keep your eyes peeled for wildlife that make a home here!
+In the woodlands, you should keep your eyes peeled for wildlife that makes a home here!

 For poetry fans, you can make a stop at the Tennyson sculpture which includes lines from his poems.
 Broadchurch fans will also love St Andrew’s Church which was a filming location.

 There’s Salthouse Fields, a peninsular path over to some World War pillboxes, and another stone circle lookout point to enjoy over the cliffs.

 The whole walk is extremely scenic and shouldn’t take longer than an hour!
 Bring some good walking shoes for the rough terrain.

 Looking for more things to do in Clevedon?

 I used to live in Weston-Super-Mare and Clevedon was one of my favourite places to visit on the Somerset coast.

 It’s a quaint, Victorian seaside town that has lots to offer visitors at any time of year!

 The jewel in its crown really has to be the Grade I listed Clevedon Pier which was built in the 1860s.